ELY3M/wX---modded-by-ELY-M/README.md

 14\. make VAD Wind Profile more better and friendly  like the one at cod.edu
 15\. color tables for SRM and Spectrum Width
 16\.
 Userpoints system - request by Mike T.
+17\. get dbz and wind speed from point via long press - request by Mike T.

 #